Adobe Illustrator Keyboard Shortcuts: Complete List for Windows, Mac & iPad (2026)

 What are the most useful Adobe Illustrator shortcuts?

-The most useful Adobe Illustrator keyboard shortcuts are V (Selection Tool), A (Direct Selection Tool), P (Pen Tool), T (Type Tool), Ctrl/Cmd + Z (Undo), and Ctrl/Cmd + S (Save).
-These are used in almost every project.
+The most useful Adobe Illustrator shortcuts are V (Selection Tool), A (Direct Selection Tool), P (Pen Tool), T (Type Tool), Ctrl/Cmd+Z (Undo), Ctrl/Cmd+S (Save), Ctrl/Cmd+G (Group), and Ctrl/Cmd+D (Transform Again).
+These cover the majority of actions used in every design project.

 Are Adobe Illustrator shortcuts the same on Windows and Mac?